Supporting a Survivor

 - Remember that it was not your fault.
 You may feel guilty, thinking that somehow you could have prevented what your friend is experiencing.
 Don't forget that you are not responsible for someone else's actions.

 - Don't be afraid to ask for outside help.
 Find someone other than your friend to talk with about your feelings.
 Talking with someone else may help you understand your own emotions and give you a clearer perspective on the situation.
 You are not alone and there are people on campus who can help you process what you've heard and help you to continue support the student.
-You can connect with an advocate by calling the Sexual Assault Advocacy Line at 773-494-3810.
+You can connect with an advocate by calling The Line at 773-494-3810.

 If you would like to learn more about how to support the survivors in your life, consider attending a Survivor Ally Training.